 Where and How..

 Cornwall is the perfect place for picking your own Mussels.
 The huge rocks on our tidal, clean beaches create the perfect home for growing these delectable goodies, which means there are plenty of them.
-They are one of the most sustainable fish to source in Cornwall and are they absolutely delicious.
+They are one of the most sustainable fish to source in Cornwall and are absolutely delicious.

 It is the rule of thumb to only collect mussels when the month contains the letter 'R' (ie not in May, June, July or August).
 This gives the mussels a chance to breed in the warmer months.